 Becky is a cheerful Lifestyle Blogger from the UK who contacted me about writing this post on her unexpected bout with anxiety.
 I think it is important to note that someone as chipper as this go-getter can experience periods in life when mental health is a challenge.
-Anxiety and depression don't discriminate, and it is up to us to find the tools and get the help needed to come through the other side.
+Anxiety and depression don't discriminate, and it is up to us to find the tools and get the help needed to come through the other side, which is why I wrote Beating Depression and Anxiety for Life which is full of tools you can use today.
 Here is her story:

 Until a few years ago I had never suffered from anything like anxiety before and didn’t really understand when people said they were feeling anxious or that they suffered from anxiety.
 I wondered, how could something like that take over your life?
 Well, I soon found out for myself when I began to get these same symptoms after a traumatic holiday abroad.

 So, where did it all begin…It was back in September 2011 when my partner and I decided to go abroad for our annual holiday.
 We had been to this particular destination may times before so we felt relaxed and comfortable.
 It was just a lovely, relaxing bit of time away for us.
 That was until I fainted in the middle of a restaurant and sliced my chin open on the stone floor.
 Long story short, I ended up in hospital needing stitches.
 It actually turns out that on that particular night, my then boyfriend Jase, had decided he was going to propose…DOH!!!
 A few painful and boring days were then spent lying on the sofa in our beach hut watching and listening to everyone have a great time splashing in the pool outside before heading back home.